joined/units3/README.md

         user@host:~/units3$ ./run.py    # -h for the help
          * Running on http://127.0.0.1:5000/

+    Note: you need to have installed libxml2 and lxslt1 to get the requirements compiled.

 2. For the best isolation of the development environment, or if you are on Windows, use [Vagrant](http://vagrantup.com) with the Vagrantfile provided

         user@host:~$ git clone https://github.com/joined/units3.git